Skip to main content

 Iterative Jailbreaks Strategy

-Use it like so in your promptfooconfig.yaml:
+Add it to your promptfooconfig.yaml:

 strategies: